Valemount: Valemount in the 1980s

 In the 1980s population growth slowed.
 In 1980, work began at the Starratt Wildlife Sanctuary with a clean-up operation at an old dumpsite.

 The Canoe Robson Education Development Association (CREDA) was founded in 1984 to assist local residents with continued education and training.

 Canyon Creek Forestry Products was replaced by Clearwater Timber Industries which employed 400 people between Clearwater and Valemount.
 After two mill crises in 1984 and 1986, Clearwater Timber Industries went bankrupt and was purchased by Slocan Forest Products in May 1987.

 Peak of lumber production in the 1990s

 The mill was closed for part of 1991–1992 but reached a period of peak production between 1993 and 1996 when three shifts were employed full-time (160 employees).
 The population increased in these five years by 17 percent.
 In 1998, Slocan reduced its work force by two thirds and by 2001 the local population had dropped by 7.7 percent.
-The sawmill, which had shut down by Slocan and then acquired by Carrier Lumber, never met its former production or employment levels, and closed permanently in 2006.
+The sawmill, which was shut down by Slocan and then acquired by Carrier Lumber, never met its former production or employment levels, and closed permanently in 2006.